Moneyball: Business Movie Review

 Billy stepped into his creativity and unknowingly became a trailblazer.
 He made a calculated and creative Performance Power Move.
-He hire a Yale Economics Major to create a strategy for a Successful Year for the Oakland A’s.
+He hires a Yale Economics Major to create a strategy for a Successful Year for the Oakland A’s.

 This was creative because it was never done.
 This new approach consumed him and his team.

 As the leader, Billy stood at the helm.
 He guided the ship where he knew their destination was to be.
-Was their disgruntle teammates?
+Were their disgruntle teammates?
 Sure!
 Why wouldn’t there be?
 But he held his course.
 (Sorry, no spoilers here!)